dj311/remote-timing-attacks-are-practical/README.md

-# Remote Timing Attacks are Practical
+# An OpenSSL Timing Attack
-An (attempted) implementation of the timing attack on OpenSSL 0.9.7 described in "Remote Timing Attacks are Practical", a 2003 paper by David Brumley and Dan Boneh [1].
+This repo contains an /attempted/ implementation of the timing attack on OpenSSL 0.9.7 described in "Remote Timing Attacks are Practical", a 2003 paper by David Brumley and Dan Boneh [1].
+This is a work-in-progress, because I can't get it work.

+The attack works against OpenSSL 0.9.7, and was the motivation for turning on [blinding](https://en.wikipedia.org/wiki/Blinding_\(cryptography\)) by default[2].
+The general gist is that the time .
+The papers pretty accessible though, and provides a clearer explanation in only a few extra words.

 ## Summary
 This project consists of two key components: